University Funding

 - Projects: Research Contribution (without third-party funding application)

-Doctoral students with an outstanding dissertation project can apply for a mobility stay abroad of three to twelve months or a leave of absence from teaching and administrative assistant duties of up to six months to complete their dissertation.
-The funding includes the salary and, for mobility stays, a lump sum to cover living, travel and research costs.
+Doctoral students with an outstanding dissertation project can apply for mobility stays abroad of three to twelve months or relief from assistant, teaching and administrative duties of up to six months to complete their dissertation.
+The funding includes a lump sum as a contribution to living, travel and research costs or the costs of relief.

-For postdoctoral researchers with an outstanding research profile, a contribution can be made towards preparing an application for a career funding instrument of the SNF or the EU.
-Funding includes a release from teaching and administrative duties as well as project-related material resources.
+For postdoctoral researchers, a contribution towards the preparation of an application to a career development instrument of the SNSF or the EU can be financed.
+The funding includes exemption from teaching and administrative duties or an increase in workload of up to 30% for a maximum of four months, as well as project-related material resources.
 The maximum funding amount is CHF 20,000.

 Application forms